shailenmishra/teaching-docs/engl1j/schedule.md

 - Discussion of the video "[Striptease to save the trees](https://vimeo.com/3448925)"
 - Discussion of the "[Introduction](https://drive.google.com/file/d/1_NtF6XUhXQXPQ2-sOYfFh3RkihajXhkz/view?usp=drive_link)" of the book *Bodies of Knowledge: Embodied Rhetorics in Theory and Practice*

+{: .homework }
-> Homework: 1) Complete the assigned reading for the next class; 2) Submit P2 - Post-presentation Reflection Statement by Apr 6
+> 1) Complete the assigned reading for the next class; 2) Submit P2 - Post-presentation Reflection Statement by Apr 6

 ## Week 12